 Project Managers can utilize the Plan, Do, Check, Act (PDCA) continuous improvement tool to assist in their efforts.

 Conducting an Affinity Diagram exercise also contributes to executing Process Improvement opportunities for the organization.
 It is at this juncture, following the identification of improvement opportunities, that the findings should be quickly converted into actionable items.

-The Project Manager or Lean Practitioner responsible for the Affinity Diagram effort should address several components as part of their follow-up to the exercise and the findings.
+The Project Manager responsible for the Affinity Diagram effort should address several components as part of their follow-up to the exercise and the findings.
 At a minimum, the project lead should outline task completion dates, identify who is accountable for what, and indicate specific resolution recommendations.

 Once the Affinity Diagram Exercise concludes, findings are identified and plans to move forward are developed and submitted to leadership.
 It is critical for the Project Manager to consistently follow up with those involved to maintain momentum and ensure tasks and goals are on track for completion.

 Affinity Diagram and Continuous Improvement

 Teams of all sizes, departments and industries can benefit from utilizing an Affinity Diagram exercise as part of their Continuous Improvement efforts.